 Garmin

-Garmin Forerunner 265 GPS Running Watch
+Garmin Forerunner 265 Running Smartwatch — AMOLED Display, Black

+2,600+ reviews, 4.7 stars.
 Full training load analysis, HRV status, race predictor, and AMOLED display.
 The watch serious amateur runners use to train like professionals without a personal coach.

 2